Principal vs Agent: A Guide to Revenue Recognition

 Manually tracking revenue streams and applying complex rules is a recipe for errors, especially as your business grows.
 Automation is your best friend here.
 Some payment processors offer tools like Stripe Revenue Recognition to help, but high-volume businesses often need a more robust solution.
 The key is to find a system that brings all your revenue data together in one place, no matter the source.
 A platform with seamless integrations can connect to your existing software, automate reporting, and give you a clear, auditable trail for every transaction.
 This not only saves your team countless hours but also ensures your financial reports are consistently accurate.

-Official Regulatory Guidance
+Where to Find Official Guidance

 When in doubt, go to the source.
 The Financial Accounting Standards Board (FASB) provides the official standards for revenue recognition in ASC 606.
 While the full text can be dense, understanding the core principles is non-negotiable for your finance team.
 Think of it as the official rulebook that auditors will use to check your work.
 For a helpful breakdown, you can review how accounting firms interpret the revenue recognition standards and clarify the principal vs. agent considerations.
 Familiarizing yourself with this guidance will help you make informed decisions and defend them during an audit.